picklesin/flask-trading-journal/README.md

 ## Features

-- AI-powered trade review using Gemini API with structured analysis and prompt validation
+- AI-powered trade review using Gemini API with structured analysis, prompt validation, and rate limiting
 - User registration and authentication with email verification
 - Secure password hashing with Flask-Bcrypt
 - Login session management with Flask-Login